rickythedeveloper/IIB-Project-AR/README.md

 ## How to Start Developing
 1. Clone this repo
+1. download part of the simulation data `https://dl.dropboxusercontent.com/s/0mmd7dczala0ljd/values_sch_all.bin` into the `data` folder as `values_sch_all.bin`.
+This file was too large to store on Git.
 1. In the project directory on Terminal, do `npm install` to install Typescript and the type declarations for Three.js
 1. `npm run compile` to compile `.ts` files in `src` folder into `.js` files in `build` folder